How to Burp a Baby: 12 Tips for Successful Burping - Baby Chick

 Share

 There’s no “right” way to burp a baby—sometimes a different method works depending on your child’s anatomy, how they’re fed milk, or what time of day it is.
 Every child is different.
-Some babies hardly burp at all, and for others, it’s a frequent event after feeding.
-Breastfed babies generally don’t need to be burped as often as bottle-fed newborns.
-As a parent or caregiver, it is a trial-and-error process that results in finding a method that reflects your style and compliments your baby’s anatomy and personality.
+Some babies hardly burp; for others, it’s a frequent event after feeding.
+Breastfed babies generally don’t need to be burped as often as bottle-fed newborns.1 As a parent or caregiver, it is a trial-and-error process that results in finding a method that reflects your style and compliments your baby’s anatomy and personality.
 My daughters each liked to be burped in different ways.
-If you want to know how to burp a baby, the tips and techniques below have been passed down for generations and work for many babies.
+Below, let’s explore some tips for burping a baby.

 How to Successfully Burp a Baby